khanonjs/khanon.js-website/public/docs/5-using-mesh-interface.md

 Mesh decorator properties are defined in the [MeshProps](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html) interface.

-Use [`url`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#url) to define the path to the image file to load for this mesh.
-If [`url`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#url) is not defined, a blank texture is created and a exclusive [Babylon MeshManager](https://doc.babylonjs.com/typedoc/classes/BABYLON.MeshManager) is assigned to the mesh.
+[`url`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#url) is the path of the [`.glb`](https://en.wikipedia.org/wiki/GlTF) (or [`.gltf`](https://en.wikipedia.org/wiki/GlTF)) file to be loaded.
+Follow this [tutorial](https://doc.babylonjs.com/features/featuresDeepDive/animation/animatedCharacter) to see how to create a [`.glb`](https://en.wikipedia.org/wiki/GlTF) file.
+In case [`url`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#url) is not defined, no mesh will be loaded.
+Use [onSpawn](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#onSpawn) callback to create a mesh and assign it to the class through [setMesh](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#setMesh) method.

 The [`.glb`](https://en.wikipedia.org/wiki/GlTF) animations are defined in the [`animations`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#animations) property.
 An animation won't be accessible if it is not defined in this property, even if it exists in the [`.glb`](https://en.wikipedia.org/wiki/GlTF) file.

-If the property [`cached`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#cached) is *true*, the image is kept in memory and it is not  removed on scene change.
+If the property [`cached`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#cached) is *true*, the [`.glb`](https://en.wikipedia.org/wiki/GlTF) file is kept in memory and it is not removed on scene change.
 In this way, if two or more scenes are sharing the same mesh, Khanon.js won't remove it and the loading process will be faster.
-To remove all cached images use the [`KJS.clearCache`](https://khanonjs.com/api-docs/functions/kjs.KJS.clearCache.html) method.
+To remove all cached meshes use the [`KJS.clearCache`](https://khanonjs.com/api-docs/functions/kjs.KJS.clearCache.html) method.

+The [`cloneByInstances`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#cloneByInstances) property defines whether the mesh is cloned by instances referencing to a parent mesh, or cloned duplicating the mesh.
+If `false` (default value), the mesh is cloned and a new mesh will be created, bringing the possibility to modify and apply shaders in it not affecting to its siblings.
+If `true` the mesh is cloned by instance, meaning the actual mesh is parent of all instances cloned from it.
+Read more [here](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies/instances).

 # Animated meshes

-If the image is a meshesheet to generate animated meshes, you need to indicate the number of frames in the [`numFrames`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#numFrames) decorator property. **At the moment the only supported format of meshesheets is equal size for every frame along the meshesheet, no matter how many columns and rows it has.**

-Decorator properties [`width`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#width) and [`height`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#height) represent the frame size.

 The animations are defined in the [`animations`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshProps.html#animations) decorator property.
 It is an array of [MeshAnimation](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html) objects.
-Each animation has a unique [`id`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#id), and optionals [`frameStart`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#frameStart), [`frameEnd`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#frameEnd), [`delay`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#delay) and [`loop`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#loop).
-Animations can be added manually as well using [addAnimation](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#addAnimation).
+Each animation has a unique [`id`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#id), and optional [`loop`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#loop).
+Animations can be added manually as well using [addAnimation](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#addAnimation), for what previously has to be created an [AnimationGroup](https://doc.babylonjs.com/typedoc/classes/BABYLON.AnimationGroup).
+Read more about animation groups [here](https://doc.babylonjs.com/features/featuresDeepDive/animation/groupAnimations).

 [`keyFrames`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#keyFrames) is used to generate events when the animation reach one or more frames.
 Subscribe to the key frame events trought the [subscribeToKeyframe](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#subscribeToKeyframe) method.
 Use [clearKeyframeSubscriptions](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#clearKeyframeSubscriptions) to clear all key frame subscriptions.

-To play an animation call the [playAnimation](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#playAnimation) method indicating the `id`.
-You can override the [`loop`](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#playAnimation) animation property, and define a callback for each animaton end in the [`completed`](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#playAnimation) parameter.
+To play an animation call the [playAnimation](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#playAnimation) method indicating the [`id`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimation.html#id).
+You can override and define the [`options`](https://khanonjs.com/api-docs/interfaces/decorators_mesh.MeshAnimationOptions.html) for this animation, and receive a callback for each animaton end in the [`completed`](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#playAnimation) parameter.

 Call [stopAnimation](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#stopAnimation) to stop the animation.

 **animated-mesh.ts**
 ```
 @Mesh({
-  url: './assets/character-meshesheet.png',
+  url: './assets/character.glb',
-  width: 50,
-  height: 80,
-  numFrames: 20,
   animations: [{
+    id: 'Walk',
-    id: 'actor-walk', frameStart: 0, frameEnd: 9, delay: 100, loop: true,
+    loop: true,
     keyFrames: [{
       id: 'floor-contact-walk',
-      frames: [2, 4, 6, 8]
+      frames: [15, 30]
     }]
   }, {
+    id: 'Run',
-    id: 'actor-run', frameStart: 10, frameEnd: 19, delay: 100, loop: true,
+    loop: true,
     keyFrames: [{
       id: 'floor-contact-run',
-      frames: [13, 16]
+      frames: [7, 15]
     }]
   }]
 })